Feline total knee replacement

-Recovery depends on the severity of the preoperative arthritis and can be improved by following a structured post-operative rehabilitation program that is constructed by our chartered physiotherapists in collaboration with your cats clinician.
+Recovery depends on the severity of the preoperative arthritis and can be improved by following a structured postoperative rehabilitation programme that is constructed by our chartered physiotherapists in collaboration with your cat’s clinician.
 Careful rehabilitation after total knee replacement is the key to success and it is vital that patients who undergo this surgery are managed diligently for the first 7-10 days after surgery to prevent damage to the operated knee.

-During your cats hospitalisation period they will be cared for by a dedicated team of ward nurses and patient care auxiliaries who work alongside the clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all your animal friends clinical and emotional needs are met.
-Our patient care team endeavour to make sure your cat feels at home in the hospital and be rest assured they will be cared for by each of our team members as if they were their own with the love and affection they desire and deserve.
+During your cat’s hospitalisation period, they will be cared for by a dedicated team of ward nurses and patient care auxiliaries who work alongside the clinician, a team of veterinary surgeons and chartered physiotherapists, ensuring all your animal friend’s clinical and emotional needs are met.
+Our patient care team endeavour to make sure that your cat feels at home in the hospital, so be rest assured they will be cared for by each of our team members as if they were their own, with the love and affection they desire and deserve.

-After the initial 10 days patients are placed on a carefully managed exercise program that gradually brings them back to normal exercise and lifestyle by 12 weeks after surgery.
-Cats are most frequently managed with cage-based rest in the post-operative period.
+After the initial 10 days, patients are placed on a carefully managed exercise programme that gradually returns them to normal exercise and lifestyle by 12 weeks after surgery.
+Cats are most frequently managed with cage-based rest in the postoperative period.